desmarais-lab/text_reuse/manuscript/ajps/reviews_response.md

 [Addressed] First, regarding the enactment vs implementation issue, I noted that policy implementation differs from policy enactment through legislation, citing lit on bureaucratic discretion.
 Second, regarding dichotomization, I recognized in the evaluation section that we use interval level scores, but discuss the possibility of dichotomization in the conclusion.

  - If we do want to treat policy similarity as an interval-level concept, do we really believe that we can compare blocks of text directly?
 Some pieces of text are surely more influential than others, and the authors should at least address the issue of text comparability.
 The discussion of "boilerplate" text addresses this point implicitly, but problems with comparability of text chunks should be made explicit.

+[Addressed] This comment is fairly unclear.
+I don't think it is worth addressing at this point.

 Second, in Sections 4-5, parameter setting decisions throughout the paper are not clearly justified.
 Is there any reason why we might favor a particular gap/mismatch penalization scheme in SWAlign, or the particular search scheme as articulated the last paragraph in Section 4.2?
 If parameter setting is essentially arbitrary, are there any opportunities for parameter optimization (e.g. cross-validation against some ground-truth objective), or existing values in the literature?